 Many breeders remove the peanuts from the mother as soon as it is apparent that they are, in fact, peanuts and are incapable of surviving.
 At Hot Cross Buns, we prefer to leave the peanut kits with their mother and litter mates, allowing them to derive as much warmth and comfort from them as possible for the duration of their short lives.
 The mama rabbits know that something is wrong with these special babies, and will often spend extra time with them, trying to get them to nurse.
 We have witnessed our does gently licking a lost little one, nudging the lifeless body of her baby, to wake it up.
 These mamas mourn the loss of their babies, and we think it’s important for them to have time to say good-bye to them.

-Below are some photos of a healthy Holland Lop kit and its two peanut litter mates.
+Below are some photos of a healthy Holland Lop kit and its three peanut litter mates.
 Note the size differences.
 They are three days old.
-The largest kit (broken blue) has a full tummy, and well-developed legs.
-It was obvious the tiniest kit was a peanut when we checked the litter at birth.
-The larger broken black baby was believed to be healthy at birth and was of similar size to the broken blue, although more prominent eyes were noted.
-After two days, the kit was not gaining weight and weaker hind legs were noted.
+The largest kit has a full tummy, and well-developed legs.
+It was obvious the smaller kits were peanuts when we checked the litter at birth.
+The larger solid blue baby (left side) was believed to be healthy at birth and was of similar size to the other solid baby, although more prominent eyes were noted.
+After one day, the kit was not gaining weight and weaker hind legs were noted.
 Also note the more pointed area just above the tail.
 Their bottoms should be nicely rounded, rather than pointy.
-The smaller peanut will most likely pass in the next 24 hours, while the larger one may live for several more days.
+The smaller peanut will most likely pass in the next 24 hours, while the larger ones may live for several more days.
 We will give them all the love and comfort they can have during their brief lives.